EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_logging_service/README.md

   This test case will check that a CAPIF subscriber (AEF) cannot create Log Entry without valid aefId
 * Pre-Conditions:

-  * CAPIF provider is not pre-authorised (has not valid apfId from CAPIF Authority)
+  * CAPIF provider is not pre-authorised (has not valid aefId from CAPIF Authority)
   *  Service exist in CAPIF
   *  Invoker exist in CAPIF